dsenech/qcm_wed_doc/_sources/defining_models.rst.txt

     ])

 Note that the symmetry defined here is a rotation by 120 degrees.
-This generates the group :math:`C_3`, which has complex representations. `qcm_ED` can only deal with Abelian groups (the correct treatment of non-Abelian symmetries is too complex when computing Green functions for the benefits it would provide).
+This generates the group :math:`C_3`, which has complex representations. **pyqcm** can only deal with Abelian groups (the correct treatment of non-Abelian symmetries is too complex when computing Green functions for the benefits it would provide).
 In the above example, a better strategy when no complex operators are present would be to define only a :math:`C_2` symmetry based on one of three possible reflections.
 This would only provide 2 symmetry operations instead of 3, but the representations would be real instead of complex, thus saving more time and memory.

 The function ``new_cluster_operator(model, name, type, elements)`` takes the following arguments: